Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Introduction

-Section \ref{measurements} addresses the experimental setup and measurements.
-We describe the ice hall, the ice/concrete slab and the different phases of resurfacing.
-Our indoor air data provide a stratification mapping at several heights from the ice rink, from 4cm to 8m above the ice, together with temperature and heat flux measurements at the ice/concrete interface.
-An according energy balance analysis is also performed and validated with the experimental data, whose interpolation curves are integrated and give a satisfactory agreement with the theory.

-In Section \ref{steadystate} we examine the heat flux on the ice pad, the relative humidity (RH) close to the ice and the temperatures at surface and at the ice/concrete interface, under the steady-state conditions preceding the resurfacing.
-Detailed heat balance calculations pertain each contribution (such as the radiation from the ceiling and the effect of the lighting system) separately.
+The present paper is organized as follows: Section \ref{measurements} reports the experimental setup and measurements, as well as an energy balance analysis which is validated with experimental data.
+We examine the heat flux on the ice pad, the indoor air relative humidity (RH) in its proximity and the temperatures at surface and at the ice/concrete interface during a typical day of operation.

-We find the largest contribution to be thermal radiation from the ceiling ($74\%$), followed by lighting ($14\%$), with excellent agreement between our calculations and the temperature and heat flux measurements\footnote{This also constitutes a method for checking the data consistency.}.

-In Section \ref{analytical} we derive an analytical formula for the ice pad temperature in transient conditions, and verify its consistency in two limiting cases.
-In Appendix A we then apply it to the resurfacing process, using our measured data as initial condition and boundary conditions.
-Our result is compared with a numerical calculation, showing good agreement.
+In Section \ref{steadystate} we use the field measurements to estimate the diverse contributions to the heat load over the ice pad in the steady state conditions immediately preceding the resurfacing, considering convection, condensation and radiation.
+An analytical formula for the ice pad temperature in transient conditions is then derived in Section \ref{analytical}.
+Our results are summarized and further discussed in the Conclusions, and finally in Appendix A we apply our formula to the calculation of the temperature profile inside the ice pad during resurfacing, validating it with the initial data.